-These layers constitute a object one might call a binary expansion network (BEN).
-In addition, Theorem \ref{thm:condind} indicates the close relationship between BELIEF and causal inference, where conditional dependence manifests conspicuously in BELIEF slopes.
+These layers constitute an object one might call a binary expansion network (BEN).
+In addition, while being mindful that association does not imply causation, Theorem \ref{thm:condind} indicates the close relationship between BELIEF and Gaussian properties as applied to causal inference, where conditional dependence manifests conspicuously in BELIEF slopes.
 An increased emphasis in recent research of neural networks is about their interpretability \citep{murdoch2019definitions,rudin2019stop}.
-Motivated by the simple and easily interpretable forms of the BELIEF, we propose to explore the connections to general neural networks in the future to improve the interpretability of deep learning, as well as other possible improvements.
+Motivated by the simple and easily interpretable forms of the BELIEF, we propose exploring the connections to general neural networks in the future to improve the interpretability of deep learning, as well as other possible improvements.

 As in deep neural networks, one major challenge in the BELIEF framework is the reduction of dimensions, as discussed in Section~\ref{subsec: scalability}.
 Existing and novel theory and methods on dimension reduction could play essential roles in further studies under this framework.
 We welcome discussions and suggestions on this topic for deeper understanding of dependence and useful procedures in practice.